Retired and Useful

 • Voice if you'd rather talk.
 Set up your profile by speaking, search by voice, have any page read aloud.
 Type only when you want to.

 • Trust earned in tiers.
 Email and phone get you started.
-ID verification, references and skills review unlock paid work and rare-skills listings.
+ID verification, references and skills review unlock paid work and register listings.